I've been struggling with thinning hair and love to share what products work best for me.

 Shampoos for Thinning Hair

-Using a good shampoo is the first step to improve the look of thinning hair.
+Using a good shampoo is the first step to improve the look and help thicken your hair.

-- Doesn't leave behind residue or oils to weigh fine hair down
+- Doesn't leave behind residue or oils that weigh down fine hair

 Paul Mitchell Tea Tree Scalp Care Anti-Thinning Shampoo

-Where to Buy: Ulta (In-Store only), Amazon.com, Salons that sell Paul Mitchell Products
+Where to Buy: Ulta, Amazon.com, Salons that sell Paul Mitchell Products, or Paulmitchell.com

-Nioxin gets rave reviews online and many hairstylists recommend it to clients with thinning hair.
+Nioxin gets rave reviews online, and many hairstylists recommend it to clients.
 According to the bottle, “Nioxin Cleanser helps to remove follicle-clogging sebum, fatty acids and environmental residues from the scalp skin and hair.
 Cleanses to provide thicker-looking hair.”

-On Nioxin’s website (www.Nioxin.com), there’s an online ‘Consultation Tool’ where you can see what products would work best for your hair type.
+On Nioxin’s website, there’s an online ‘Consultation Tool’ where you can see what products would work best for your hair type.
 They also offer a ‘Salon Finder’ at the top of the page so you can locate stores or salons near you that sell Nioxin products.

-Where to Buy: Some drugstores, some beauty salons, Nioxin.com, Amazon.com, Walgreens.com, Ulta.com
+Where to Buy: Drugstores, Salons, Nioxin.com, Amazon.com, Walgreens.com, Ulta.com

 Nizoral is an over-the-counter anti-dandruff shampoo, but according to the American Hair Loss Association, it can help with some types of hair loss.